 The examiners are jointly responsible for ensuring that the oral examination is performed fairly, taking account of any special circumstances that they have been made aware.
-Examiners should return the examined dissertation or published work to the candidate as soon as possible after the end of the examination.

 9.5 Assessment Outcomes

 9.5.1 Examiners' reports

 Prior to the oral examination, the examiners each complete an independent preliminary report in English.
 A joint report is then completed after the oral examination.
 Examiners' report forms are available online.